micrometreuk/anpr/README.md

 ## Overview
-Webui for Openalpr with Node.js and Express.js.
+Webui for Linux commands with Node.js and Express.js.

 ### Requirements
 - Node.js